OpenInternet/System_Administrator_Guide_Text/en/best_practices/staff_awareness_and_communications/index.md

 While a holistic approach to security encompasses technology, process and people - the main focus of this chapter is on *“the people”*- this is the area of greatest impact.
 One can have the best technology and practices in place, however, if they are not used or followed appropriately, then other efforts will fall short of safeguarding an organization against security threats.

-In most small-to-mid sized organizations, the system administrator is the first level contact for end-users for computer & network support.
-In addition to monitoring the network & data security, System Administrators should assume the responsibility of educating their end-users on security best practices.
+In most small-to-mid sized organizations, the system administrator is the first level contact for end-users for computer and network support.
+In addition to monitoring the network and data security, System Administrators should assume the responsibility of educating their end-users on security best practices.
 After all, end-users are the ultimate consumers of the data traveling on the network and are at the frontlines of targeted attacks to their information and communication.

 Network security wouldn’t succeed without partnership with your end-users.
 Its imperative to gain their trust to achieve holistic security.